 These plans are developed by advisory committees comprised of DNR staff and citizens representing groups with an interest in the management of a particular species.
 All plans go through a public review process, are approved by the Natural Resources Board and are revisited periodically to incorporate the most recent data concerning species management.

 The DNR is always working to develop and update management plans.

 Greater prairie-chicken plan

-The Department of Natural Resources has begun the process of updating the 10-year greater prairie-chicken management plan.
+The Natural Resources Board approved the 10-year greater prairie-chicken management plan at the June 2022 meeting.
 Learn more.

 This document will serve to anchor bear management in the best available science, and we hope it will also serve as an effective communication tool for the people of Wisconsin.
 Many thanks to all who provided input and helped to create the updated plan!